Kerry W. Dietz, Artistic Director, began his formal music training at the age of seven (piano) and his

 Barb Carey has rung in St. Paul's United Methodist Church handbell choir since joining the church

 in 1990.
 Currently, she substitutes at a local Montessori School.
-Her two children are now in college,
+Her two children are now in

+hiking.
 Musically, she also enjoys playing in a flute quartet and with a community band.

 Mark Clausing, in addition to playing handbells with WHE, Mark plays bells with Ebenezer United